 Oak Point Community, Middleboro MA

 Irene’s presentation was truly interesting and inspiring, giving insight and walking us through her father’s journey during the Holocaust.
 It was not only a video, but also, an audio of her father’s voice, recorded along with his journal, in which he revealed the various people and places that helped his family escape the Nazis.
 Irene’s father left this beautiful legacy, which she is now able to pass on to others, a true gift. -Pat DeBiasi, Fairing Way resident, February, 2022

 My Father’s Journey Through Courage, Compassion, and Kindness

 Experience one family’s ordeal as they escape their comfortable home in Germany on Kristallnacht and cross the border to the Netherlands.
 They live there in relative safety until the Nazis invade and turn their world upside down.
 Join Irene as she retraces her family’s footsteps from Kristallnacht in 1938 through liberation in 1945, visiting each place her father journeyed.
 Hear about the moving transformation Irene experienced as she learned of all those who helped her family along the way.
 From coffee roasters and bakers to farmers and clergy, the people who helped her family along the way demonstrated courage, compassion, and kindness.

 Irene felt both driven and guided to research her family’s history and retrace their footsteps.
 And, that guidance was palpable.
-You may experience your own sense of wonder as Irene shares highlights where she and her family most felt this guidance.
-See the cherries that led the way, the trees of life that were meant to be, the distant cousins who met in a distant town, the man who reconnected Irene to a family of deep importance, and the incredible story of Monika, a Bocholt teacher with an unexpected US connection.
+You may experience your own sense of wonder as Irene shares highlights where she and her family most felt this guidance, and where she gained new understandings of her father, of herself, and of our interconnectedness in the world.
+See the cherries that led the way, the trees of life that were meant to be, the distant cousins who met in a distant town, the man who reconnected Irene to a family of deep importance, and the incredible story of a Bocholt teacher with an unexpected US connection.